Emi-H106/holbertonschool-hbnb/part2/hbnb/Testing.md

 ```
 This interface provides:<br>

- - A list of all available endpoints grouped by resource (e.g., /users/,
+・A list of all available endpoints grouped by resource (e.g., /users/,
    /places/, etc.)<br>
- - The request and response format for each endpoint<br>
+・The request and response format for each endpoint<br>
- - Try-it-out functionality to test endpoints directly from the
+・Try-it-out functionality to test endpoints directly from the
    browser<br>
- - Auto-validation based on defined @api.expect models<br>
+・ Auto-validation based on defined @api.expect models<br>
--<br>
 **🔹 Model Definitions<br>**
 Each model is described using @api.model, and these definitions are reflected in the Swagger UI. <br>
 For example:<br>